-This 4th of July, unlike the one from 2020 will inevitably bring together lots of our favorites: kids, grandkids, friends, fun, fireworks and yummy food.
+We hope this holiday bring together lots of your favorites: kids, grandkids, friends, fun, fireworks and yummy food.

 Stay safe everyone and God Bless America!